SuperSaiyanMohamed/interviews-challenges/README.md

 [my options page] : This page can be accessed from the wp-admin side menu and it can control the quantity of diplayed products

+# Plugin Requirements:

+1- License: GPL-2.0+

+2- PHP version 5.3 (already installed in wordpress).

+# How to Install Plugin:

+You can go to plugin sections in wordpress and download it but we didn't publish it yet :), other than that you can follow the following instructions:

+1- Clone the plugin files from github.

+2- Put the whole folder in this particular folder (C:\xampp\htdocs\wordpress\wp-content\plugins) or in youur htdocs where you store your wordpress project with the following extension (wordpress\wp-content\plugins).

+3- Go to the plugins page after you start your project and then you will see the plugin installed and waiting to be activated.

+4- Enjoy the plugin :) .

+# Search Documentation:

 I used the following search articles and refereces in order to get it done:

 [beaver_builder](https://www.wpbeaverbuilder.com/creating-wordpress-plugin-easier-think/)